Work and Play in Sandpoint, Idaho

 Combine one of North America’s top ski resorts with Idaho’s largest, deepest lake (Lake Pend Orielle), and put one of America’s best small towns (Sandpoint) sandwiched in between, then surround with thousands of acres of public land – that’s us.
 Could it be you, too?

 We’ll be honest: if you’re looking for a big-resort, glitz-and-glamour scene – this isn’t your place.
 Schweitzer and Sandpoint are still undiscovered gems (for now), and while we love the praise heaped upon us by Sunset, National Geographic Adventure, the New York Times, Outside magazine, and many others – we don’t mind that the Hollywood crowd hasn’t really found us yet.

-If, on the other hand, you love resort work as well as everything that two mountain-ranges, a cool small town (with four ski/board shops, four bike shops, two breweries, three wine bars, a winery, two kayak shops, several marinas and dozens of restaurants), and 45+ mile-long Lake Pend Oreille have to offer, we might be just what you’ve been looking for.
+If, on the other hand, you love resort work as well as everything that two mountain-ranges, a cool small town on a 45+ mile-long lake have to offer, we might be just what you’ve been looking for.